biolab/orange3/README.md

     # Install Qt dependencies for the GUI
     pip install PyQt5
-    # Of if Python <= 3.4 and/or with package manager
-    # sudo apt install python3-pyqt4

     # Install other minimum required dependencies
     pip install -r requirements-core.txt  # For Orange Python library pip install -r requirements-gui.txt   # For Orange GUI